 - 1. Two Rewards Days are offered each year at the end of each semester.
-Rewards Days may include a barbecue at school incursion or an excursion. - 2.
+Rewards Days may include a barbecue, school incursion or an excursion. - 2.
 Certificates for Bronze, Silver, Gold and Platinum levels of achievement are issued at the end of the year to students who have finished the year at that level. - 3.
 Interim rewards including canteen vouchers may also be issued.

-NEGATIVE POINTS: (Generally of 1 point value at each stage of intervention) D.
+D. NEGATIVE INCIDENT: (Generally of 1 point value at each stage of intervention)

-An example of a negative point would be a classroom misdemeanour.
-If the issue is serious the classroom teacher will impose an action (such as a detention) and a negative point will be issued.
-If the issue is subsequently resolved, the student has lost a point.

-However, if the student fails to fulfil the required consequence, a Head Teacher referral results in a further point loss.
-If still not resolved at this stage, referral to the Deputy Principal will result in a third point loss.
+An example of a negative incident would be a classroom misdemeanour.
+If the issue is serious the classroom teacher will impose an action (such as a detention) and a negative point will be issued If the student fails to fulfil the required consequence, a Head Teacher referral will follow.
+If still not resolved at this stage, referral to the Deputy Principal will occur.

-- All students begin on green level (0 points) at the start of each year. - Students will move up and down through the levels as they accrue or lose points. • - Points will be deducted to students when issued with a Formal Caution or a Suspension.
-They are not allowed to represent the school or attend excursions and will be placed on a behaviour monitoring card by their Deputy Principal. - Any student who is suspended or is on a monitoring card during the organisation of a Rewards Day is ineligible to attend that particular Rewards Day.
+- All students begin on green level (0 points) at the start of each year. - Students will move up and down through the levels as they accrue or lose points. - Students issued with a Formal Caution or a Suspension are not allowed to represent the school or attend excursions and will be placed on a behaviour monitoring card by their Deputy Principal. - Any student who is suspended or is on a monitoring card during the organisation of a Rewards Day is ineligible to attend that particular Rewards Day.